gate-computer/gate/C.md

 ```
 > Data transfer for the stream identified by *id* which belongs to the service
 > identified by the code in the packet header.
 The length of *data* is
 > implicitly decremented from the reception capacity.
+If there is no data, it
+> indicates that no more data will be received (the stream is being closed).
 >
-> Note value's semantics are specified separately by each service.
+> The *note* field conveys service-specific information, such as an error code
+> (the stream will stay open if the packet contains data).
 >
 > The struct declaration may contain additional reserved fields which must be
 > zeroed in sent packets.